The Academy was founded in 2011 to honor and support teachers as valued professionals in need of the latest knowledge and inspiration.

 Steven Aresty directs a private foundation which focuses on improving education opportunities for disenfranchised youth.
 He is a member of the Donor's Education Collaborative and the Early Education Partners and serves on the board of Symphony Space and the Westside Campaign Against Hunger.
-He is on the Dean of the College's Advisory Council at Brown University.
+He is the Dean of the College's Advisory Council at Brown University and Chairman of the Family Leadership Council at Bard College.
 Steven has a BA from Brown and an MBA from the Wharton School.

 Michael Glazebrook is a founding board member of The Academy for Teachers, and cofounder and chairman of the board of The Point, a center in the South Bronx dedicated to youth development and the cultural and economic revitalization of Hunts Point.
 He taught middle-school creative writing.

 Dr. Aisha Haynes earned a BA in English from Villanova University, her MS in Teaching from Fordham University, and her Doctorate in Educational Leadership and Policy from NYU.
 Aisha is Brooklyn-born and raised, and a proud product of the New York City public school system.
 She served as an English teacher at the Academy of Urban Planning and Engineering for over a decade and now serves as a director at the Bank Street Education Center.